sionpixley/PolyNode/README.md

 #### nodeMirror

 This field is a `string` that configures the URL to download Node.js.
 Default value is `"https://nodejs.org/dist"`.

+#### timeoutInSeconds

+This fields is an `int` that configures the timeout (in seconds, not milliseconds) for the internal HTTP client.
+Default value is `180`.
+To turn off the timeout, set this field to `0`.

 ## How to uninstall PolyNode